ProvableHQ/sdk/sdk/README.md

 ### 2.3 Wasm Initialization

-Much of the Aleo SDK is powered by Aleo cryptography code written in Rust that is compiled to WebAssembly so that the cryptography that enables zero knowledge program execution can be run directly in the browser via javascript bindings.
+Much of the Aleo SDK is powered by Aleo code implementing ZkSnarks written in Rust that is compiled to WebAssembly.
+JavaScript bindings to this WebAssembly enables zero knowledge program execution can be run directly in the browser.

 Before any logic within the SDK is run within the browser, the WebAssembly module the SDK contains must be initialized before any SDK functions can be executed.
 This is done simply by calling the `initializeWasm` function at a point in